Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing: Patch-Based Subspace Learning Autoencoder

 where {

 }

 The decoder $r_0$ is a "dummy" decoder with parameter $\vec{\psi}$, where we rely on its reconstruction result in the original patch space.
-When formulating KL loss in (\ref{eq:loss:enc:KL}), we compute KL divergence over $\vec{z}$ space by measuring the prior Gaussian $ \mathcal{N}(\vec{\mu}_{y_n},diag(\vec{\sigma}_{y_n}))$ defined in (\ref{eq:z:gmm}) and the posterior distribution $ \mathcal{N}(\hat{\vec{\mu}}_{y_n},diag(\hat{\vec{\sigma}}_{y_n}))$ ,where $\hat{\vec{\mu}}_{y_n}$ and $\hat{\vec{\sigma}}_{y_n}$ are generated from the encoder $q$.
-On the other hand, the prior distribution $y$ is a categorical distribution while the latent estimation is the soft-labeling vector $\vec{y}_n$, thereby forming the second half of (\ref{eq:loss:enc:KL}). $\lambda_y$ is the weight parameter and $\lambda_{reg}$ controls the additional regularization.
-Note that since the arifact model is blind to us, we cannot get the true prior $p(y)$.
+The prior distribution $y$ is a categorical distribution while the latent estimation is the soft-labeling vector $\vec{y}_n$, thereby forming the second half of (\ref{eq:loss:enc:KL}). $\lambda_y$ is the weight parameter and $\lambda_{reg}$ controls the additional regularization.
+Note that since the artifact model is blind to us, we cannot get the true prior $p(y)$.
 Instead, we predefine the vector $\vec{y}$ as the fixed discrete categorical distribution.
 Without further specification, the prior is assumed to be uniform: $\vec{y}=(\frac{1}{S},\frac{1}{S},\cdots,\frac{1}{S})^T$.
-We address the choice of other hyper-parameters for different datasets respectively in Section \ref{sec:experiment}.
+We present this procedure in Figure \ref{fig:struct:enc} and address the choice of other hyper-parameters for different datasets respectively in Section \ref{sec:experiment}.

-For decoder training, the loss function $\mathcal{L}_{dec}$ no longer minimizes the KL divergence as the latent encoding is fixed, so only the distribution of patches are optimized:
+\paragraph{Training multiple decoders} For decoder training, the loss function $\mathcal{L}_{dec}$ no longer minimizes the KL divergence as the latent encoding is fixed, so only the distribution of patches is optimized:

 where We fix the encoder $q$ during the entire training process, thereby fixing the labeling $y_n$ for every input patch $P_n$.
-The separation of training decoders from the encoder allows different decoders to learn distinguish features within grouped patches, including similar patterns.
+The separation of training decoders from the encoder allows different decoders to learn to distinguish features within grouped patches, including similar patterns.
 The regularization weight $\lambda_{reg}$ in (\ref{eq:loss:dec:reg}) is the same as the one in (\ref{eq:loss:enc:reg}), and it is further specified in our experimental settings.
+The multi-decoder training is demonstrated in Figure \ref{fig:struct:dec}.